Basic Software Engineering Concepts¶

 Description:

-A collection of related modules organized in a directory with an optional __init__.py
+A collection of related modules organized in a directory with an optional __init__.py file.
+Packages help group functionality logically.

 Example:

-, or your own directory like myutils/
+numpy, scikit-learn, or your own directory like myutils/

 8. Project¶